 💶 €€€€€.

-Enrique Olvera, one of the best Mexican chefs in the world -his restaurant Pujol is ninth in the list of the best Mexican chefs in the world World’s 50 Best Restaurants– has its own space in Madrid: Jerónimo is inside the Editon Hotel, in front of the Descalzas Reales Monastery.
+Enrique Olvera, one of the best Mexican chefs in the world -his restaurant Pujol is ninth on the World’s 50 Best Restaurants list- has his space in Madrid: Jerónimo is inside the Hotel Editon, in front of the Monasterio de las Descalzas Reales.

-The link between Mexico and Spain feeds this cuisine, which uses local products to create a 100% Aztec menu.
-The calamares a la veracruzana or the albóndigas enchipotladas are good examples of this premise.
+The link between Mexico and Spain feeds this cuisine, which uses local produce to create a 100% Aztec menu.
+The squid Veracruz style or the meatballs enchipotladas are good examples of this premise.
 Of course, if you want to eat tacos, you won’t find them here.

 💶 €€€€€.

-With this review of the gastronomy there are no more excuses not to go to one of these Mexican restaurants in Madrid.
+With this review of the gastronomy there are no more excuses for not entering one of these Mexican restaurants in Madrid.
 And although the typical dishes, such as cochinita or al pastor tacos and a good guacamole, are hard to beat, it is clear that there is much to discover about the Mexican traditions and culture that has contributed so much to the world through its food.